All Episodes

 With Memorial Day right around the corner, what will you be flying?

-Some faded, flimsy overseas made flag with frayed edges, or adorable, high quality American flag that truly honors the day, one that was hand-sowned right here in America in Charleston, South Carolina by true patriots that love this country.
+Some faded, flimsy, overseas-made flag with frayed edges or a durable, high-quality American flag that truly honors the day, one that was hand-sewn right here in America, in Charleston, South Carolina, by true patriots that love this country.

 That's right.